 Use the least amount of chlorine necessary to keep the water clear.
 Use 1" mini chlorine tabs and they must be used in a floating chlorinator!
 Normal is 1-3 tabs per week.
 Never use a shock treatment or liquid chlorine which can damage the galvanized metal.
 Never let a chlorine tab touch the metal surface as this can cause damage as well.
+Get a pool water test kit and test the water once a week and adjust as needed.
 Rinse and clean the cartridge filter every 1-2 weeks and replace as necessary.
 Brush the floor and walls with a pool brush as necessary to help prevent algae growth and make sure to skim out any leaves or debris on a regular basis.
 Cover the pool when not in use to help keep it clean.
 Add clean water as needed.

 Please contact us if you have any questions!